 School advisory group.
 A committee consisting of the principal and one or two key school personnel to discuss any concerns and observations in relation to child physical or sexual abuse recorded by a teacher and to offer support to the teacher concerned.
 A gender balance within the group is an important consideration.

 A requirement of the Children, Youth and Families Act 2005 (Vic.) and detailed further in the Protocols is that when a mandatory reporter forms a reasonable belief that a child is in need of protection from physical injury or sexual abuse, he/she must make a report to Child Protection as soon as practicable.It should be noted that although it is not mandatory to report suspected incidents of emotional abuse or neglect, mandatory reporters should make a referral to Child FIRST where they have a significant concern for a child’s wellbeing, or a report to Child Protection where they form a reasonable belief that a child is in need of protection.If a mandatory reporter suspects that a child is in need of protection it is essential that he/she document any concerns and observations in a confidential file.
-This process of documentation may occur over a period of time.A series of documents published by the DHS and the Department of Education and Early Childhood Development (DEECD) (see Resources below) provides background information and guidance for professionals mandated to make a report.
+This process of documentation may occur over a period of time.A series of documents published by the DHS and the Department of Education and Early Childhood Development (DEECD), see the Protocols and the Mandatory Reporting section of the Victorian Government's School Policy & Advisory Guide (also see the Resources section below), provide background information and guidance for professionals mandated to make a report.
 These resources have been prepared to:

 It is important that the recommended procedures are followed to support and protect the child at risk.1.1 Discussing concernsIt is recommended that the mandatory reporter’s concerns and observations regarding the suspected physical injury or sexual abuse of a child are discussed with a School Advisory Group formed to support all involved in matters of this nature.
 The confidentiality of these discussions must be maintained.A mandatory reporter may make a referral to Child FIRST or a report to Child Protection without the prior knowledge of the principal.
 However, it is good practice for the mandatory reporter to inform the principal of his/her action as soon as practicable.